Flow Features And Config Toggles

 Quick Answer

-Use this page to verify that your flow covers triggers, templates, waits, notifications, persistence, and bindings with canonical config shapes.
+Use this page to verify that your flow covers invocations, interfaces, schedules, templates, waits, notifications, persistence, table resources, and bindings with canonical config shapes.

-As complexity grows, keep :flow orchestration-focused and move shaping/body content into top-level :functions and :templates.
+complexity grows, keep :flow orchestration-focused and move repeated or bulky

 Treat :persist as a common default for data-heavy steps, not a niche option.